 Placement employers cover all student expenses and some provide a salary.

-The purpose of the placement is to provide students with hands-on experience working with a brand consultant or a brand-related department of an organisation in the UK.
-It is an integral part of the course and students will receive support from the academic staff and the Professional Development Centre while on placement.
+The purpose of the placement is to provide you with hands-on experience working with a brand consultant or a brand-related department of an organisation in the UK.
+It is an integral part of the course and you will receive support from the academic staff and the Professional Development Centre while on placement.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.